Mepseha/Project-4/README.md

 - Clean Data: Unnecessary columns are removed, and missing values are handled by dropping rows with NaN values.
 Duplicate rows are also identified and removed.
 Additionally, specific string values (e.g., '-') are replaced with more appropriate ones (e.g., 'Not applicable').
 - Data Encoding: Performed one-hot encoding on categorical columns.
 - Target Creation: A binary target column is created, indicating the presence (1) or absence (0) of a genetic disorder.
 The original columns used for this binary classification are then dropped..
-- Feature Selection: Used all available features for training.
+- Feature Selection: Used all available features for training using a standard scaler to scale the features.
 ### Logistic Regression Model
 - Split Data: Divided the data into training and testing sets using train_test_split.
 - Handle Imbalanced Classes: Applied Synthetic Minority Over-sampling Technique (SMOTE) to address class imbalance.